How To Study and Prepare for the GMAT, GRE, and EA

 The first step is to consider how you learn.
 How much structure do you need?
 Will taking practice tests be sufficient?
 Do you need an online course, or will an in-person instructor or private tutor keep you more focused?

 Kristina: At first, I wasn’t too worried about the GMAT because I usually test well.
 However, after attending a GMAT review session at Wharton San Francisco, I realized that a review course would be very helpful.
 I was traveling a lot for my job and have a young family, so I decided a course would help structure my study time.
-I signed up for an online course that ran on Saturday and Sunday mornings from 7-10 am.
-Leading up to the test, I took official GMAT practice exams.
+I signed up for an online course that ran on Saturday and Sunday mornings from 7-10 am to keep me focused and hold me accountable.
+Leading up to the test, I took several official GMAT practice exams.

 Lizzie: I started working with a tutor.
 It was like having a personal trainer … My tutor taught me timing strategies.
 I learned when to abandon a problem and to pay attention to the clock.

-Step 2: Choose a test: GMAT, GRE or Executive Assessment
+Step 2: Choose a test: GMAT, GRE or EA

 Step 3: Choose a study strategy